bioinfomethods/mitoreport/README.md

     resources/test-sample/mitoreport-test-sample.bam ./resources/controls/*.bam
 ```

-A new directory `mitoreport-test-sample` should now be created.
+A new directory `mitoreport-MITOREPORT-TEST-SAMPLE` should now be created.
 Open `index.html` to run this
 interactive report.
 For example, on MacOS use:

 ```bash